 - Provide quarterly status reports to the Tech Ethics Lab (a template will be provided). - Provide quarterly invoices to the Tech Ethics Lab for reimbursement. - Participate in workshops to share progress with the Tech Ethics Lab staff and other recipients.
-Two workshops will be conducted virtually (April 2024 and October 2024), and one will be in person on the University of Notre Dame campus (January 2025). - Recipients will retain ownership of all deliverables. - Recipients will distribute the CFP deliverables under open source/open access/creative commons/equivalent licenses for the applicable medium and permit the Notre Dame-IBM Technology Ethics Lab to make such deliverables available on its website, with appropriate attribution to the recipient. - Applicants planning to propose a potentially patentable deliverable should contact the Tech Ethics Lab (techlab@nd.edu) before applying.
+One workshop will be conducted virtually (May 2025), and one will be in person on the University of Notre Dame campus for the Tech Ethics Forum on January 22-23, 2025. - Recipients will retain ownership of all deliverables. - Recipients will distribute the CFP deliverables under open source/open access/creative commons/equivalent licenses for the applicable medium and permit the Notre Dame-IBM Technology Ethics Lab to make such deliverables available on its website, with appropriate attribution to the recipient. - Applicants planning to propose a potentially patentable deliverable should contact the Tech Ethics Lab (techlab@nd.edu) before applying.